AcidicSoil/crawlFullStack/README.md

 # Full Stack Open (/en) Offline Markdown Mirror

-This repo mirrors **<https://fullstackopen.com/en/>** to local Markdown for personal offline reference and programmatic reuse.
-It uses **crawl4ai** with strict safety guardrails.
+This repo mirrors course content into Markdown using **crawl4ai** with strict safety guardrails.
+The crawler now supports multiple “site profiles,” including the original **Full Stack Open** and the new **Next.js Learn** curriculum at `https://nextjs.org/learn`.

 ## Motivation